 International Primary School (Years 1-6)

 Primary School forms the foundation for a child’s future learning.
-Nobel International School Algarve’s International Primary School offers a challenging academic education in a creative, warm, and holistic learning environment that enables children to reach their full potential.
+Whether you choose our Lagoa or Almancil campus, Nobel International School Algarve International Primary School offers a challenging academic education in a creative, warm, and holistic learning environment that enables children to reach their full potential.
 We see the world as a classroom, and thus much of the teaching in the primary grades is done outside the traditional setting.

-Our International Primary School welcomes students aged five to ten.
+Our two International Primary Schools welcome students aged five to ten.
 We aim to provide a high-quality education in the British tradition, customised to instil a sense of belonging in the Algarve and Portugal.
+Children attending our Lagoa campus have the benefit of mixing with a bigger school community where they may read with senior students or meet them through inter-house competitions.
+Those pupils based at our Almancil international bi-lingual primary school are in a close-knit environment with only children up to the age of 10.

 What makes our Primary School unique:

-- Nobel Algarve offers the internationally recognised British national curriculum, with modifications to contextualise the learning experience for international students living in Portugal.
+- Nobel International School Algarve offers the internationally recognised British national curriculum, with modifications to contextualise the learning experience for international students living in Portugal.

 - Our learning approach is inquiry-based and trans-disciplinary, creating a strong foundation for project-based learning, which is the focus in later years.